ricardomaraschini/tagger/README.md

 ### TLDR

-I have recorder a presentation on the features implemented by Tagger.
+I have recorded a presentation on the features implemented by Tagger.
 You can find it at https://youtu.be/CBbfZqLDL3o

 ### Caching images locally